-If you continue to have a Hotmail account or Outlook account, then here’s some bad news for you.
-Microsoft has confirmed that an oversized range of emails from these accounts was exposed to hackers for over 2 months.
+Outlook, Hotmail users – If you continue to have a Hotmail account or Outlook account, then here’s some bad news for you.
+Microsoft has confirmed that an oversized range of emails from these accounts exposed to hackers for over Two months.
 In keeping to a report by The Independent, Microsoft has unconcealed that email accounts of non-corporate users are broken.

-Every day after that confirmation came to light, Facebook this time asks that Instagram passwords of 1.5 million users may need to be been posted in plain text.
-In different words, passwords of plenty of Instagram users were left exposed online for hackers or cybercriminals to access.
+Every day after that confirmation came to light, Facebook this time asks that Instagram passwords of 1.5 million users may need to have posted in plain text.
+In different words, passwords of the excess of Instagram users left exposed online for hackers or online thesaurus to access.

 For the latest and trending news, you can follow our website.
 Don’t hesitate to share this post with your friends.